 So, Yeah – I know I haven’t been writing on here as much as I said I would.
 Feel free to direct complaints to the “Complaint Department”, which as I have mentioned before, is just a room full of drunken, shotgun-wielding monkeys.

 Today’s story is one from my years of living in south Texas – San Antonio specifically, and was inspired by my craving for fajitas.

 One afternoon I was invited to a family Bar-B-Q in a little town a couple hours south of San Antonio in a part of the world that was sniffing distance from the Mexican border.
 Needless to say, I was the only caucasian for at least 75 square miles.
 I was also the only non-native Spanish speaker in the same radius.
-Combined with the fact that I’d been drinking most of the day before we even got to the cookout, and it was destined to be an interesting afternoon.
+Combine and insurmountable language barrier with the fact that I’d been drinking most of the day before we even got to the cookout, and it was destined to be an interesting afternoon.

 In this particular part of the world, neighborhoods are more like compounds.
 Several little houses all loosely organized on a chunk of land, all clumped together in the middle of nowhere.
 The afternoon started off simply enough: amazing food, conversations I couldn’t understand, laughter (mostly at my expense), and more booze.
-In those days, I never traveled without a bottle of moderately priced whiskey, so I was a big hit.
-Especially for “grandma”, who drank half of the bottle.
+In those days, I never traveled without at least one large bottle of moderately priced whiskey, so I was a big hit.
+Especially for “grandma”, who nearly immediately drank half of the bottle.